rwcarlsen/swarmtest/README.md

 be parallelized to decrease run time.

-I have some scripts and data for plotting.  `fitness-#.dat` files contain # evaluations at each iteration vs best objective from each of the 4 scenarios from the DAKOTA JEGA solver.
+I have some scripts and data for plotting.  `jega-ans#.dat` files contain # evaluations at each iteration vs best objective from each of the 4 scenarios from the DAKOTA JEGA solver.
 To see plots of dakota evaluation convergence vs PSwarm, run:

 ```
-./converge [swarmdb-file] [corresponding-fitness.dat-file]
+./converge [swarmdb-file] [corresponding-jega-ans#.dat-file]
 ```

-to see a plot of objective function value vs # iterations.
+The pswarm database files for each run are in the pswarm-ans.tar.gz file.